 Characteristics of Phyllostachys dulcis

-Compared to other species of Phyllostachys, such as Black Bamboo and Golden Bamboo, P. dulcis is an uncommon variety.
+Compared to other species of Phyllostachys, such as Black Bamboo and Golden Bamboo, P. dulcis is a less common variety.
 But like other members of the genus, it is easy to grow in a wide variety of climates.
 It can withstand freezing temperatures in the single digits Fahrenheit, while also tolerating hot summers.
 And the evergreen foliage looks fine all year round.

 Keep in mind, this is a running bamboo, which means it has the potential to spread aggressively if it’s not properly contained.
 It’s not as invasive as some other species, but once it is established, after a few years, it will become difficult to eradicate.

 Bamboo comes in a huge range of sizes, from pencil-thin to gargantuan.
 Phyllostachys dulcis hits the Goldilocks zone, with beautiful light green culms that are about 1-1.5 inches in diameter.
-They can grow more than 20 feet in ideal conditions with loamy soil and ample irrigation.
+They can grow up to 30-35 feet in ideal conditions with loamy soil and ample irrigation.
 This is enough to provide a good privacy screen, but not a massive timber forest.
-Mostly elegant and upright, the poles can sometimes make zig-zags, which create an interesting effect in the garden,
+Mostly elegant and upright, the poles can sometimes make zig-zags, which create an interesting effect in the garden.

 Phyllostachys dulcis: How sweet it is